 Key Takeaways

 - USCIS delays with criminal records?
-Use mandamus to push your case forward is a strategy to overcome frustrating immigration backlogs.
+Use mandamus to push your case forward is a powerful legal strategy designed to overcome prolonged and often frustrating immigration backlogs, especially when your case involves complex issues like criminal history that can cause additional scrutiny and delay.

 Conclusion: Seek Help Early